By Vexen Crabtree 2006

 All text and material has an inherent copyright whereby it belongs to the person who created it.
 A copyright notice is not required in order for things to be protected.
-You are legally permitted in the UK to take quotations that are within a legal definition of "reasonable usage".
+You are permitted to take quotations that are within a UK legal definition of "reasonable usage", as long as the quotes are referenced.

 "quotations": When I am quoting, I mostly use double quotation marks unless sometimes when I'm only quoting a single word.
 If I'm quoting multiple times I will sometimes introduce an author and then leave subsequent quotes unattributed as long as it remains obvious I am still using the same source.